3 Tips For Better Daytime Naps For Baby

-Argh!
 The dreaded short nap!
-Twenty minutes is just not enough time for anything and if your baby isn't napping for much longer than this it's almost guaranteed that he isn't getting enough sleep at all.
-So what can do you?
+Twenty minutes is just not enough time for you to get anything done and it also means that your baby isn't getting enough sleep at all.
+So, what can do you?
 Quite a lot, actually.

-If your baby's naps need lengthening out, try this trick to make it happen:
+If your baby's naps need lengthening, try this trick to make it happen:

 - Stay in the room with your baby as he falls asleep.